terminalstatic/go-xsd-validate/README.md

 # xsdvalidate
 [![GoDoc](https://godoc.org/github.com/terminalstatic/go-xsd-validate?status.svg)](https://godoc.org/github.com/terminalstatic/go-xsd-validate)

-The goal of this package is to preload xsd files and use their in-memory representation to validate xml documents in a concurrent environment, eg. the post bodys of xml service endpoints and hand through libxml2 error messages.
+The main goal of this package is to preload xsd files into memory and use the associated libxml2 structures to validate xml documents in a multithreaded environment, eg. the post bodys of xml service endpoints and hand through libxml2 error messages.
 Similar packages I found on github either didn't provide error details or got stuck under load.
+As a side effect the parser errors (if set to verbose) can also provide useful information about malformed xml input.

 # Api Reference
 [https://godoc.org/github.com/terminalstatic/go-xsd-validate](https://godoc.org/github.com/terminalstatic/go-xsd-validate)